Are you looking to start a business in Minnesota in 2024? One of the first steps you’ll need to take is forming a limited liability company (LLC).

 When starting an LLC in Minnesota, one of the first steps is choosing a unique name for your business.
 Brainstorming techniques can be helpful in coming up with a memorable and distinctive name.
 Consider using a play on words, incorporating your location or industry, or using alliteration to make your name stand out.

 However, it’s important to also consider legal considerations when choosing a name for your LLC.
 The name must comply with Minnesota state law and not infringe on any existing trademarks or copyrights.
+You can do this by making sure your LLC name passes the following factors:

 It’s recommended to conduct a thorough search of both state and federal databases to ensure that your chosen name is available and not already being used by another business.